TVRPhotography – If it moves, Shoot It!

 I had heard of a company called Cocoon and these boards with webbing aptly named ‘Grid-it’.
 On one side was a random series of straps used to secure small items and on the other side was a pocket perfectly sized for an iPad…or perhaps, instruction manuals, pens, lens cleaning tissues or whatever else you could fit.
 I ended up purchasing three of these for $25 each; one for each GoPro set up and one for the remaining oddball clamps, housings and other components.

 An unexpected benefit to the system is the ability to cover the lens of each GoPro with the webbing meaning no scratches.
 Once all three boards are set, they can be stacked and placed in any bag safely.
-Removing a single board enables a complete set up to be used with messing up everything else.
+Removing a single board enables a complete set up to be used without messing up everything else.

 There are no doubt other ways of organizing your system, hopefully this will just be another tool in your belt.
 And if this system ends up not being the best solution, the Grid-it boards can be used for just about anything.